 \section{Derivative martingale}

-One way to construct a solution to the $\star$-equation at the critical value $\gamma^2=2d$ is to introduce the derivative martingale $M_{t}'(dx)$ defined by:
+One way to construct a solution to the $\star$-equation at the critical value $\gamma^2=2d$ is to introduce the derivative martingale $M_{t}'(dx)$ defined by

-It is plain to see that, for each open bounded set $A\subset\R^d$, the family $(M_{t}'(A))_t$ is a martingale.
+It is plain to see that, for each open bounded set $A\subset\mathbb {R}^d$, the family $(M_{t}'(A))_t$ is a martingale.
 Nevertheless, it is not nonnegative.
-It is therefore not obvious that such a family converges towards a (non trivial) positive limiting random variable.
+It is therefore not obvious that such a family converges toward a (nontrivial) positive limiting random variable.
 The following theorem is the main result of this section:

-\begin{theorem} For each bounded open set $A\subset \R^d$, the martingale $(M'_t(A))_{t\geq 0}$ converges almost surely towards a positive random variable denoted by $M'(A)$, such that $M'(A)>0$ almost surely.
-Consequently, almost surely, the (locally signed) random measures $(M'_t(dx))_{t\geq 0}$ converge weakly as $t\to \infty$ towards a positive random measure $M'(dx)$.
+\begin{theorem} For each bounded open set $A\subset\mathbb{R}^d$, the martingale $(M'_t(A))_{t\geq0}$\vadjust{\goodbreak} converges almost surely toward a positive random variable denoted by $M'(A)$, such that $M'(A)>0$ almost surely.
+Consequently, almost surely, the (locally signed) random measures $(M'_t(dx))_{t\geq0}$ converge weakly as $t\to\infty$ toward a~positive random measure $M'(dx)$.
 This limiting measure has full support and is atomless.
-Furthermore, the measure $M'$ is a solution to the $\star$-equation \eqref{star} with $\gamma=\sqrt{2d}$. \end{theorem}
+Furthermore, the measure $M'$ is a solution to the $\star$-equation~(\ref{star}) with $\gamma=\sqrt{2d}$. \end{theorem}

-Since $M_{t}'(dx)$ is not uniformly non-negative when $t < \infty$, there are several complications involved in establishing its convergence to a non-negative limit (let alone the non-triviality of the limit).
+Since $M_{t}'(dx)$ is not uniformly nonnegative when $t < \infty$, there are several complications involved in establishing its convergence to a nonnegative limit (let alone the nontriviality of the limit).
 We have to introduce some further tools to study its convergence.
-These tools have already been introduced in the context of discrete multiplicative cascade models in order to study the corresponding derivative martingale (see \cite{BiKi}).
+These tools have already been introduced in the context of discrete multiplicative cascade models in order to study the corresponding derivative martingale; see \cite{BiKi}.

-We denote by $\mathcal{F}_t$ the sigma algebra generated by $\{X_s(x);s\leq t,x\in\R^d\}$.
-Given a Borelian set $A\subset\R^d$ and parameters $t,\beta>0$, we introduce the random variables
+We denote by $\mathcal{F}_t$ the sigma algebra generated by $\{ X_s(x);s\leq t,x\in\mathbb{R}^d\}$.
+Given a Borelian set $A\subset \mathbb{R}^d$ and parameters $t,\beta>0$, we introduce the random variables

-where, for each $x\in A$, $\tau^\beta$ is the $(\mathcal{F}_t)_t$-stopping time defined by
+where, for each $x\in A$, $\tau^\beta(x)$ is the $(\mathcal {F}_t)_t$-stopping time defined by